 For more info on our partnership with NAMB, please click here.

-The mission of New Orleans Baptist Theological Seminary is to equip leaders to fulfill the Great Commission and the Great Commandments through the local church and its ministries.
+The mission of New Orleans Baptist Theological Seminary is to prepare servants to walk with Christ, procliam His truth, and fulfill His mission.
 Our target as a Seminary is healthy churches.
 We measure the effectiveness of our Seminary by the health of the churches that our graduates lead.

 The Mentoring Program is designed to keep our mission ever before us and to assist us in reaching our target.
 The Mentoring Program assists in this by having four goals: